Learn to make a DIY Christmas bowl with newspaper and fabric! This is a perfect easy centerpiece. Fill it with cinnamon scented pine cones to display.

 Skills Required: Beginner.
 This Christmas bowl centerpiece is easy even if you haven’t done much crafting before.
 It can be a little messy, so just make sure to cover your surface well.
 The results are pretty cool!

 We’ve made a lot of bowls with Mod Podge around these parts!
-If I look back in the archives, we’ve got bowls made from doilies, confetti, faux leaves, carnival tickets, and even magazines.
+If I look back in the archives, we’ve got bowls made from doilies, confetti, faux leaves, carnival tickets, newspaper, and even magazines.
 Which goes to show you can really make a bowl out of anything.

 Like fabric pieces.